crimson-knight/agentic-development-template/README.md

 ## Nerdy Technical Details

-_You can skip this section if you're not interested in the nitty gritty details._ This application template uses a specific set of highly capable, strongly opinionated and enterprise tested tools and design patterns.
+_You can skip this section if you're not interested in the nitty-gritty details._ This application template uses a specific set of highly capable, strongly opinionated and enterprise tested tools and design patterns.
 Here are some of the top level ones that most nerds love to talk about.

 - Underlying language: [Crystal](https://crystal-lang.org/) - The programming language used to build this application.
 - Web app framework: [Amber](https://amberframework.org) - The web app framework used to build this application.